WorldBank-Transport/DRIVER/README.md

 ### Boundaries

 To load boundaries, upload the `regions.zip` and `states.zip` files to Ashlar.
-Ashlar is runs on localhost:7001.
+Ashlar runs on localhost:7001.
 For each file, first upload the file, then select `name` as the display field, then hit save.
 Either refresh the page or navigate somewhere else in between any two uploads.